bg bg

 • A higher risk of diabetes, hypertension, cancer, hypothyroidism, respiratory disease, and cardiovascular disease

-• Arthritis which directly affecting mobility
+• Arthritis, which directly affects mobility

 All of this adds up to hefty vet bills and dog who can’t live up to their full potential.